Manual isn’t as scary with Auto ISO…

 Matrix (Nikon)/evaluative (Canon)

-The most popular and reliable one is matrix metering.
+The most popular and reliable one is matrix or evaluative metering.
 This does a pretty good job of weighting the different areas of the image to get a balanced exposure, but it can still be fooled.

 In theory, you can use negative exposure compensation to darken the image or positive exposure compensation to brighten the image, but it’s not straightforward—especially with a DSLR that doesn’t have a WYSIWYG electronic viewfinder!

-Exposure compensation just tells the camera to brighten or darken the image based on the particular subject or background.
+Exposure compensation tells the camera to brighten or darken the image based on the particular subject or background.
 There are several occasions when you might need it:

 A close-up of a bright subject like a polar bear needs positive exposure compensation.